stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 succeeded only in provoking curiosity with his rambling accounts of chemical research.
-Before long queer tales began to circulate regarding the all-night burning of lights; and somewhat later, after this burning had suddenly ceased, there rose still queerer tales of disproportionate orders of meat from the butcher&rsquo;s and of the muffled shouting, declamation, rhythmic chanting, and screaming supposed to come from some very deep cellar below the place.
+Before long queer tales began to circulate regarding the all-night burning of lights; and somewhat later, after this burning had suddenly ceased, there rose still queerer tales of disproportionate orders of meat from the butcher's and of the muffled shouting, declamation, rhythmic chanting, and screaming supposed to come from some very deep cellar below the place.
 Most distinctly the new and strange household was bitterly disliked by the honest bourgeoisie of the vicinity, and it is not remarkable that dark hints were advanced connecting the hated establishment with the current epidemic of